Ashton Jeanty among best bets for anytime touchdown scorer picks on TNF

-Raiders vs. Broncos anytime touchdown scorer picks, predictions, betting odds: Back Ashton Jeanty on TNF
+Raiders vs. Broncos anytime touchdown scorer picks, betting odds, predictions: Back Ashton Jeanty on TNF

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for Las Vegas vs. Denver on Thursday Night Football